https://invisible-island.net/ncurses/man/

 napms sleeps for ms milliseconds.
 If ms exceeds 30,000 (thirty

-seconds), it is capped at that value.
+seconds), ncurses caps it at that value.

 ripoffline